gumyr/cq_warehouse/README.md

 The 'short' and 'long' values from the first table (not shown) control the minimum and maximum values in the nominal length ranges for each screw.

 - **New Fastener Types** - The base/derived class structure was designed to allow the creation of new fastener types/classes.
 For new fastener classes a 2D drawing of one half of the fastener profile is required.
 If the fastener has a non circular plan (e.g. a hex or a square) a 2D drawing of the plan is required.
-If the fastener contains a flange and a plan, a 2D profile of the plan is required.
+If the fastener contains a flange and a plan, a 2D profile of the flange is required.
 If these profiles or plans are present, the base class will use them to build the fastener.
 The Abstract Base Class technology ensures derived classes can't be created with missing components.
 ## extensions sub-package
 This python module provides extensions to the native cadquery code base.
 Hopefully future generations of cadquery will incorporate this or similar functionality.
 ### Assembly class extensions